meli1230/windows_and_linux_vms/README.md

 # Functionalities
-The functionalities will be presented in *windowsClient.md*, *windowsServer.md*, respectively *ubuntu.md*.
+The functionalities are presented in the *windowsClient.md*, *windowsServer.md*, respectively *ubuntu.md* files.